Unitech/pm2/README.md

 <a name="considerations"/>
 ## Considerations

+- Commit your node_modules folder.
+It's a best practice when you deploy code
+- You can declare specific environment variable depending on the environment you want to deploy the code to.
+For instance to declare variables for the production environment, just add "env_production": {} and declare that variables.
 - PM2 will look by default to `ecosystem.json`.
 So you can skip the <configuration_file> options if it's the case
 - It deploys your code via ssh, you don't need any dependencies
 - Process are initialized / started automatically depending on application name in `ecosystem.json`